Professional Lands Management Certification Program

 Level One: Post Secondary Training

-There are currently two post-secondary institutions with options for completing Level One of PLMCP available: Algoma University and University of Saskatchewan.
+There are currently three post-secondary institutions with options for completing Level One of PLMCP available: Algoma University, the University of Saskatchewan, and Vancouver Island University.
 Each program offers different courses and formats.
 Below is a brief description of each option and links to learn more.

 The Kanawayihetaytan Askiy (KA) Program at the University of Saskatchewan